Dr. Martin Luther King Jr.'s holiday is a time to reflect on Reverend King's legacy and stories of overcoming racial hatred and injustice.

 I used to spend parts of my summers in a similar town in Mississippi called Morgan City, which was a dozen or so miles south of Greenwood.
 Like Money, Morgan City had a large cotton gin, a church and some stores.
 It was north of the town of Belzoni (pronounces bell-zone-na) where my great grandfather served as the mayor and ran the post office around 1902.

-During the summer, my grandfather would drive me and sometimes my brother and sister to Mississippi to visit my Uncle Bob and Aunt Jessie.
-Other than fishing for brim with a cane pole, there was not much to do except swing from a tire hung from an oak tree and play with my uncle's coonhounds who lived under the front porch of the family's wooden farm.
-At night, our entertainment consisted of listening to the crickets & cicadas which lived in the cotton fields which surrounded the house, and trying not to sweat in the un-airconditioned old house.
+During the summer, my grandfather would drive me and sometimes my brother and sister from south Arkansas to Mississippi to visit my Uncle Bob and Aunt Jessie.
+Other than fishing for brim with a cane pole, there was not much to do except swing from a tire hung from an oak tree and play with my uncle's coonhounds which lived under the front porch of the family's wooden farm house.
+At night, our entertainment consisted of listening to the crickets & cicadas which lived in the cotton fields which surrounded the house, and trying not to sweat in the un-airconditioned old wooden house.

 Morgan City, like Money, was a completely segregated society in the 1950's and 1960's.
 I remember the men and women who worked in my uncle's cotton fields entering my uncle's house only through the back kitchen door and drinking only out of large Mason jars used for canning vegetables.